KhaledSamirIsmael/Exercise-Analysis/README.md

 # Exercise-Analysis
 This is my Third Excel and Power BI project done in Data Analysis Field.
-This project, Exercise Analysis is based on:
+This project, Exercise Analysis is based on :
 <br /> Personal Activity That can be categorized by
 * Total steps by Activity
 * Total steps by Week of Year and Activity